-We are a leading provider of semiconductor memory solutions for in-place associative computing applications in high growth markets such as artificial intelligence ("AI") and high-performance computing ("HPC"), including natural language processing and computer vision.
-Our initial associative processing unit ("APU") products are focused on applications using similarity search.
-Similarity search is used in visual search queries for ecommerce, computer vision, drug discovery, cyber security and service markets such as NoSQL, Elasticsearch, and OpenSearch.
-We also design, develop and market static random access memories, or SRAMs, that operate at speeds of less than 10 nanoseconds, which we refer to as Very Fast SRAMs, primarily for the networking and telecommunications and the military/defense and aerospace markets.
+We are a provider of high-performance semiconductor memory solutions for in-place associative computing applications in high growth markets such as artificial intelligence and high-performance computing, including natural language processing and computer vision.
+Our initial associative processing unit ("APU") products are focused on applications using similarity search, but have not resulted in material revenues to date.
+Similarity search is used in visual search queries for ecommerce, computer vision, drug discovery, cybersecurity and service markets such as NoSQL, Elasticsearch, and OpenSearch.
+We have solutions to accelerate multimodal vector search as an on-prem or SaaS solution for OpenSearch and general Fast Vector Search, and for processing large area SAR images in real-time at high resolution.
+Our revenue is currently generated from the design, development and marketing of static random access memories, or SRAMs, that operate at speeds of less than 10 nanoseconds, which we refer to as Very Fast SRAMs, primarily for the networking and telecommunications and the military/defense and aerospace markets.
 We are subject to the highly cyclical nature of the semiconductor industry, which has experienced significant fluctuations, often in connection with fluctuations in demand for the products in which semiconductor devices are used.
 Our revenues have been substantially impacted by significant fluctuations in sales to our largest customer, Nokia.
-We expect that future direct and indirect sales to

-Nokia will continue to fluctuate significantly on a quarterly basis.
+We expect that future direct and indirect sales to Nokia will continue to fluctuate significantly on a quarterly basis.
 The networking and telecommunications market has accounted for a significant portion of our net revenues in the past and has declined during the past several years and is expected to continue to decline.
 In anticipation of the decline of the networking and telecommunications market, we have been using the revenue generated by the sales of high-speed synchronous SRAM products to finance the development of our new in-place associative computing solutions and the marketing and sale of new types of SRAM products such as radiation-hardened and radiation-tolerant SRAMs.
-However, with no debt and sufficient liquidity, we believe we are in a better financial position than many other companies of our size.

 Our revenues in recent years were impacted by changes in customer buying patterns and communication limitations related to COVID-19 restrictions that required a significant number of our customer contacts to work from home.
-While the COVID-19 pandemic has ended, the significant fluctuations in energy prices, worldwide inflationary pressures, rising interest rates and decline in the global economic environment have had, and may continue to have, an adverse impact on our business and financial condition.
-Furthermore, the easing of supply chain shortages and prior buffer stock purchases from significant customers led to a decrease in fiscal 2023 revenues and during the three months ended June 30, 2023.
+While the COVID-19 pandemic has ended, worldwide inflationary pressures, higher interest rates and decline in the global economic environment have had, and may continue to have, an adverse impact on our business and financial condition.
+Furthermore, the easing of supply chain shortages and prior buffer stock purchases from significant customers led to a decrease in revenues in the second half of fiscal 2023, during fiscal 2024 and into fiscal 2025.